Mooneunjun/Todolist/README.md

 Update

-We are excited to announce the latest update to our program, which includes several new features and improvements based on user feedback.
-Here are some of the key changes:

 Added a date display to the program header, which shows the current date in a user-friendly format.

 Implemented a checkbox feature for each to-do item, allowing users to mark completed tasks with a visual indicator.